Braun Intertec

 Scope of Services

-• Structural Steel Observations: A critical component of the Phase 1 improvements involves structural steel for the facility's framework.
-An ICC-certified Structural Steel Technician will perform visual inspections of connections, verifying bolt tensioning and weld quality (approx. 45 hours allocated).
+• Structural Steel Observations: A critical component of the Phase 1 improvements involves structural steel framework for the facility's various units.
+An ICC-certified Structural Steel Technician will perform visual inspections of connections, verifying bolt tensioning and weld quality.
+The scope allocates approximately 45 hours for these observations to ensure the structural skeleton meets all design specifications.

-• Structural Slab & Beams (SBT/MTB): Specialized structural slabs and beams for the SBT and MTB units require intensive monitoring.
-This includes checking reinforcement and verifying the structural integrity of the "Sump Encasement Foundations" specifically for the MTB unit.
+• Specialized Structural Slabs & Beams: The SBT and MTB units feature complex structural slabs and beams that require intensive monitoring.
+This includes checking reinforcement for the "Sump Encasement Foundations" specifically for the MTB unit and verifying the structural slab integrity for the FSB and BB areas.

-• Concrete Topping and Stoops: Field inspections will extend to concrete toppings in the FSB and SBT areas, as well as the installation of exterior stoops.
-These elements are vital for facility access and secondary containment structures.
+• Concrete Toppings and Surface Work: Field inspections will extend to concrete toppings in the FSB and SBT areas, as well as the installation of exterior stoops.
+These elements are vital for facility access and secondary containment, requiring precise testing of bond strength and surface durability.

-• Generator Pad Structural Support: Verification of the generator pad foundation is a high-priority item.
-The technician will confirm the pad's structural slab and reinforcement can support the vibration and dead load of the facility's backup power systems.
+• Generator Pad Foundation Analysis: Verification of the generator pad foundation is a high-priority item.
+The technician will confirm that the structural slab and reinforcement are sufficient to support the vibration and dead load of the facility's backup power systems during emergency operations.

-• Slab-on-Deck Observations: For the FSB unit, slab-on-deck placement will be monitored to ensure proper bonding and reinforcement placement, which is critical for the composite action of the floor system.
+• Slab-on-Deck Observations: For the FSB unit, slab-on-deck placement will be monitored to ensure proper bonding and reinforcement positioning.
+This is critical for the composite action of the floor system under the heavy mechanical loads typical of wastewater operations.

 Technical Standard: ASTM C 1019

-This standard covers the sampling and testing of grout used in masonry construction.
-It is essential for determining the compressive strength of grout, ensuring it properly bonds with the masonry units to create a unified structural system.
+ASTM C 1019 is the standard test method for sampling and testing grout.
+It is essential for determining the compressive strength of grout used in masonry, ensuring it achieves the proper bond with the masonry units to create a unified structural system capable of withstanding the facility's environmental stresses.

 Technical Evaluation Criteria

-Masonry Grout Strength: Compressive strength must meet or exceed design specifications as validated by ASTM C 1019 specimen testing.
+Masonry Grout Strength: Compressive strength must meet or exceed design specifications as validated by ASTM C 1019 specimen testing (Activity 1.4 value: $2,202.00).

-Structural Steel Integrity: Visual and physical verification of bolted and welded connections by an ICC-certified technician.
+Structural Steel Integrity: Visual and physical verification of bolted and welded connections by an ICC-certified technician (Activity 1.5 value: $5,790.00).

-Slab Compliance: Verification of grade, thickness, and reinforcement placement for all structural and on-grade slabs.
+Concrete Slab Compliance: Verification of grade, thickness, and reinforcement placement for structural slabs in FSB, SBT, and MTB units.

 Glossary of Terms